railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 different documents depending on the configuration of these three fields when satisfying an order, a price quotation to a supplier or a manufacturing order.

-Open ERP manages both stockable products and services.
+OpenERP manages both stockable products and services.
 A service bought from a supplier in :guilabel:`Make to Order` mode, will generate a subcontract order from the supplier in question.

 Figure :ref:`fig-stflow` illustrates different cases for automatic procurement.